appwrite/demos-for-functions/python/getInternetSpeed/README.md

 # 📧 getInternetSpeed
-Python implementation to get check the download and upload speed of the server
+Python implementation to check the download and upload speed of the server

 ## 📝 Environment Variables
 No environment variables required for this one